javigzz/git-course/scenarios.md

 ### Story

-Now the article is ready we send it to a journal.
+Now the article for sending to a journal.
 We will track the particular modifications they ask us using git 'banches'

 ### Start

 - Read 'Journal of Good Science' reply: rejected

 - First day: prepare the paper for 'Journal of Better Sciene'
 	- what is a branch? --> explain
 	- create a 'branch' for the adapted version of the paper for this particular journal
 	- > git branch